sc454/DukeStudy-AndroidApp/README.md

 For this task, we planned to create a template for a top navigation bar to be used in multiple pages.
 This template is demonstrated in the sample class and group pages.

 #### 3. Profile Page
 For this task, we planned to create a profile page where the user could see and edit personal account information.
 This page can be reached by navigating to the "Profile" option in the side navigation.

-To demonstrate, the name field is editable by clicking the edit button.
+Note that only the name field is currently editable.

 #### 4. Class Page
 For this task, we planned to create a class page, implementing the top navigation and filled with dummy data.
-These pages can be reached by navigating to one of the options in the "Classes" section of the side navigation.
+This page can be reached by navigating to one of the options in the "Classes" section of the side navigation.
+The data displayed is read from the database.

-Example class pages can be found in the side navigation's "Classes" section.

-Example course pages can be in "Classes" subsection.
-There are 3 sample courses.
-These have the 3 tab top navigation bar implemented in (3).
-The tabs read dummy data from the database.

 #### 5. Add Class Page
 For this task, we planned to create a non-functional Add Class page.
 This page can be reached by navigating to the "Add Class" option in the side navigation.
 The data displayed is read from the database.